wechaty/docusaurus/docusaurus/docs/howto/event.md

 </ul>

-<li>Now we can run the bot using the command:</li>
+<li>Now, we can run the bot using the command:</li>

 ``` bash
 npm start
 ```

-But before that we need to add events to the bot.
-For following along the tutorial use the javascript code from the polyglot.
+But, before that we need to add events to the bot.
+Following are the below Events:
 </ol>

 ## Basic Events

 ### `Scan` Event

-The scan event generates a QR code to integrate your bot to a puppet provider
+The `scan` event generates a QR code to integrate your bot to a puppet provider.

 <Tabs
   groupId="programming-languages"